tendermint/spec/spec/abci/apps.md

 If DeliverTx returns `Code != 0`, the transaction will be considered invalid, though it is still included in the block.

-DeliverTx returns a `abci.Result`, which includes a Code, Data, and Log.
+DeliverTx also returns a [Code, Data, and Log](../proto/abci/types.proto#L189-L191).

 `Data` contains the result of the CheckTx transaction execution, if any.
 It is semantically meaningless to Tendermint.